nikitagupta17/Chatbot-on-NLP/README.md

 # Chatbot-on-NLP
-Machine learning model to create chatbot using NLP.
+Machine learning model to create chatbot using NLP, this is basically on QnA based.

 -Used nltk framework of NLP